In 1922 the Baskerville area of the Swan Valley was subdivided for viticulture and the first vines were planted in 1923.

 There are five wineries in Memorial Avenue at the top of the Swan Valley.

-Duncan Harris started making wine in 1995 and since then has won awards at the local commercial Swan Valley wine shows.
+Duncan Harris started making wine in 1995 and since then has won awards at the local commercial Swan Valley wine show against all other Swan Valley wineries.
 See the list of winners below.